bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 45°
-- Mostly Cloudy
+- Overcast
-- 80% humidity
+- 81% humidity
-- 3 mph wind
+- 2 mph wind
-- 87% cloud cover
+- 88% cloud cover
-- 32 AQI 🟩
+- 34 AQI 🟩
 - 0.47 inches of snow and 0.03 inches of rain expected in the next 48 hours